Ordination of women: Seventh-day Adventist

-At the 60th GC session in San Antonio on July 8, 2015, Seventh-day Adventists voted not to permit regional church bodies to ordain women pastors.
+At the 60th GC session in San Antonio on 8 July 2015, Seventh-day Adventists voted not to permit regional church bodies to ordain women pastors.
 The President of the GC, Ted N. C. Wilson, opened the morning session on the day of the vote with an appeal for all church members to abide by the vote's outcome and underscored before and after the vote that decisions made by the GC in session carry the highest authority in the Adventist Church.
 Prior to the GC vote, dozens of delegates spoke for and against the question: "After your prayerful study on ordination from the Bible, the writings of Ellen G. White, and the reports of the study commissions; and after your careful consideration of what is best for the church and the fulfillment of its mission, is it acceptable for division executive committees, as they may deem it appropriate in their territories, to make provision for the ordination of women to the gospel ministry?"
 By secret ballot, the delegates passed the motion 1,381 to 977, with 5 abstentions, thus ending a five-year study process characterized by open, vigorous, and, sometimes, acrimonious debate.

 Philippine Independent Church

 The Philippine Independent Church is an independent Catholic church in the Philippines founded in 1902.
 It has approved women's ordination since 1996.
-In 1997 it ordained its first female priest in the person of Rev. Rosalina Rabaria.
+In 1997, it ordained its first female priest in the person of Rev. Rosalina Rabaria.
 As of 2017, it has 30 women priests and 9 women deacons.
-On May 5, 2019, the church consecrated its first female bishop in the person of Right Reverend Emelyn G. Dacuycuy and installed her as an ordinary of Batac Diocese, Ilocos Norte.
-According to Bishop Maximo XIII Rhee Timbang, the ordination of women has enabled the church to become more relevant to its time and to society.
+On 5 May 2019, the church consecrated its first female bishop in the person of The Right Reverend Emelyn G. Dacuycuy and installed her as an ordinary of Batac Diocese, Ilocos Norte.
+According to Obispo Maximo XIII Rhee Timbang, the ordination of women has enabled the church to become more relevant to its time and to society.